Royals vs. Twins Player Props Betting Odds

-Player prop betting options for Joey Gallo, Vinnie Pasquantino and others are available in the Minnesota Twins-Kansas City Royals matchup at Target Field on Saturday, starting at 2:10 PM ET.
+Bookmakers have set player props for Byron Buxton, Vinnie Pasquantino and others when the Minnesota Twins host the Kansas City Royals at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!